April 2026

 Additionally, the U.S. market has been pushing novel FDA approvals for bladder cancer, prostate cancer, and uncomplicated urinary tract infections (UTIs).
 For example, UGN-102 was developed by UroGen Pharma & it received FDA approval of its NDA for this drug for low-grade, intermediate-risk NMIBC.

-The highest growth of the genitourinary drugs market in the Asia Pacific is driven by ongoing extensive developments in excellent diagnostics, treatment facilities, and healthcare access across APAC countries.
+The highest growth of the genitourinary drugs market share by 15% in the Asia Pacific is driven by ongoing extensive developments in excellent diagnostics, treatment facilities, and healthcare access across APAC countries.
 Apart from this, the region is fostering investments in R&D of novel drugs, like next-generation anti-infectives for antibiotic-resistant UTIs and advanced cancer treatments.

 India Market Trends